Jufebrown/abc-frontend/README.md

   * Longest word used

 * Friends:
-  * An achievement/trophy system that awards beastial friends at specified milestones
+  * An achievement/trophy system that awards bestial friends at specified milestones
   * There will be a separate page to view friends
   *  Possibly add a point/currency system to allow user to purchase habitat items for friends